The Eco Hub

 Roughly speaking, the further south and east you live, the more efficient your solar panels will be (all other things being equal).
 So the sunny southeast lives up to its name, with solar installations there consistently leading the pack.
 For example, solar panels installed in Wexford produce 9.2% more than the national average.
 By contrast, solar arrays in County Donegal would produce the lowest output, at 7.6% below the national average.

 On this page, you can see the annual solar generation for identical systems across Ireland, and how that compares to the national average of 884 kWh / kWp.
 As you will see, the difference is significant but still small enough that solar panels are likely to be a worthwhile investment, wherever you live in Ireland.
+For more information check out our guide to the cost of solar panels Ireland.

 The counties of Ireland Ranked from best to worst for solar output